 Our process and timeline

-In May we will review grades for students who were admitted during first-round offers, as well as grades for students who self-reported and were admitted in the March-to-April timeframe.
-This is when we verify that the grade information submitted to UBC on your academic record is accurate.
-Should there be any concerns with your grades, we will reach out to you directly.
+In May, we’ll review grades for students who received first-round offers and students who self-reported and were admitted in the March-to-April timeframe.
+That’s when we’ll verify that the grade information submitted to UBC is accurate.
+If we have any concerns with your grades, we’ll reach out to you directly.

-Our best advice: keep working hard to present your best final grades so we can confirm your offer of admission to UBC.
+Certain grade changes may cause us to look at your application more closely when your final grades are submitted.
+Our best advice is to keep working hard to present your best final grades so we can confirm your offer of admission to UBC.